yellowgiraffe/custom-lodash/README.md

 # Custom Lodash tested with Jest

-Implementation of shorted 'custom' version of the lodash library following next requirements:
+Implementation of shorted 'custom' version of the lodash framework following next requirements:

 * no usage of `Array.prototype.*` or `Object.prototype.*`
 * use ES6+ features